-This video is a sample from a series of workshops and performances in which people form a choir to sing like whales.
-During these sessions, the performers learnt about how whales perceive their environment and communicate with one another.
-To restrict their senses, the performers closed their eyes.
-Some tried to hold their breath as if they were underwater.
+Whale Voice Choir is a series of workshops and performances in which people form a choir to sing like whales.
+Different formats and methods have been used throughout this project.
+Formal choirs, volunteers or students have taken part in various sessions / performances.
+Each session however starts with the same basic tools: the performers learn about how whales perceive their environment and communicate with one another.
+To restrict their senses, the performers close their eyes.
+Some try to hold their breath as if they are underwater.
 In their aim to vocalise ‘whale song’, they become more akin to whales and appear to attempt a kind of interspecies communication.
 This provides to some extent ‘intimacy without proximity’, a feeling of closeness to another species without being physically close.

 - Whale Voice Choir I is a video piece showing the Mouths of the Tyne Community Choir (UK) performing their own interpretation of humpback whale songs.

 This video was filmed at the end of a single session, after the performers had been reflecting on the whale’s anatomy and environment and listening to whale sounds.
 They then started to improvise and interpret whale sounds while picturing themselves in the depths of the sea.